spiceai/docs/spiceaidocs/docs/features/cdc/index.md

 ## Example

-See an example of configuring a dataset to use CDC with Debezium by following the sample at [Streaming changes in real-time with Debezium CDC](https://github.com/spiceai/samples/tree/trunk/cdc-debezium).
+See an example of configuring a dataset to use CDC with Debezium by following the recipe at [Streaming changes in real-time with Debezium CDC](https://github.com/spiceai/cookbook/tree/trunk/cdc-debezium#readme).

 ```yaml
 version: v1beta1